-where $g=\rho_1+\rho_2-r_1-r_2$.\\ The general Bannai-Ito polynomials can be presented as the Geronimus transformation of those $\mathbf{I}_{n}$ with parameter $\rho_1$.
-The general Bannai-Ito are hence given in terms of general complementary Bannai-Ito as follows
+The general Bannai--Ito polynomials can be presented as the Geronimus transformation of those~$\mathbf{I}_{n}$ with parameter $\rho_1$.
+The general Bannai--Ito are hence given in terms of general complementary Bannai--Ito as follows:

 They obey the three term recurrence relation